 Middle Ear Research

-The Wallace Middle Ear Research Unit is co-directed by Professors John J. Rosowski, Ph.D. and Saumil N Merchant, M.D.
+The Wallace Middle Ear Research Unit is directed by John J. Rosowski, Ph.D.
 Other members of the staff include Professor William T. Peake, Sc.D., Associate Scientist Michael E. Ravicz, M.S., Melissa Wood, as well as graduate students, residents and post-doctoral research fellows.

 The goal of our research is to better understand sound transmission through normal, diseased and reconstructed middle ears, so that better diagnostic tests and therapeutic procedures can be offered to patients with middle-ear disease.
 Middle-ear diseases such as chronic otitis media and otosclerosis, which affect over 10 million people in the U.S., are common causes of significant conductive hearing loss.